vonB22/final-project-IPT2-backend/README.md

     }
 }
 ```
-## This endpoint retrieves the details of a specific book using its unique ID.
-By sending a GET request to http://127.0.0.1:8000/api/books/1, the API responds with a JSON object containing the book's information, including its ID, title, author, category, publication year, status, and the date it was created in the system.
+- **This endpoint retrieves the details of a specific book using its unique ID.
+By sending a GET request to http://127.0.0.1:8000/api/books/1, the API responds with a JSON object containing the book's information, including its ID, title, author, category, publication year, status, and the date it was created in the system.** -

 PUT `http://127.0.0.1:8000/api/books/1`